jkmrto/website/content/posts/erlang-distributed-with-docker-and-libcluster.md

 Amazing!
 We can see how after running the third node the logs of this node indicates us that they have been correctly connected.
 So in the end, all we have to care about to get connected the nodes is to indicates the list of nodes when starting the application.

-## Checking the epmd
+## Checking the Epmd

-One interesting system of the Erlang ecosystem is the Erlang Port Mapper Daemon, also know as [epmd](http://erlang.org/doc/man/epmd.html).
-This service is in charge to map each erlang node to the port where it is listening for connections.
+One interesting system of the Erlang ecosystem is the Erlang Port Mapper Daemon, also know as [Epmd](http://Erlang.org/doc/man/epmd.html).
+This service is in charge to map each Erlang node to the port where it is listening for connections.

-A epmd server is started as soon as one erlang node starts.
-If another erlang node is launched in the same node then the relation `{port, node_name}` will be added to the already running epmd.
+An Epmd server is started as soon as one Erlang node starts.
+If another Erlang node is launched in the same node then the relation `{port, node_name}` will be added to the already running epmd.

-We can check the erlang nodes running in our machine using the epmd service.
+We can check the Erlang nodes running in our machine using the epmd service.
 The epmd executable is located in the same folder that `erl` binary.
 ```
 > which erl
 /home/jkmrto/.asdf/shims/erl